Music history, nineteenth-century music, popular music, African American music.

 Music 150 - The Cultural Study of Music

 Full course for one semester.
-This course is an introduction to the study of music history through focus on selected examples of art music cultivated in Western Europe and the United States since the mid-eighteenth century.
-We will study the features of major genres of concert music and of popular song forms, while also considering manifestations of Enlightenment thought, romanticism, modernism, and avant-gardism in music.
+This course will study selected examples of art music cultivated in Western Europe and the United States since the mid-eighteenth century, with particular focus on the philosophical and aesthetic features of Enlightenment thought, romanticism, and modernism.
+We will study major genres spanning the transition from late baroque to classical style and the distinctive iterations of the modern in music produced in the United States during the twentieth century.
 Students will develop the listening, analytical, and critical skills necessary to formulate and engage music-historical questions relating to aesthetics, social context, and intellectual history.
-Rudimentary ability to follow a score or permission of the instructor required.
-Lecture-conference.
+Music 222 can be taken independently of Music 221.
+Conference.

 Music 230 - Tango: Music, Culture, History